huangyongbobo/R4C/README.md

 </p>

 ## Introduction
 This is the official repository of the paper entitled ***"Learning to Rank for Multilabel Aerial Image Classification",*** which provides a PyTorch implementation of R4C.
+The following is the illustration of L2R-label in paper.

 ![](https://github.com/huangyongbobo/R4C/blob/main/image/rankLabels.png)

-*The above is the illustration of L2R-label in paper.*

 ## Usage